 Feet and ankles contain many bones that may suffer fractures, the most commonly affected being the ankle, toes, and metatarsals, which are the bones behind your toes.
 Ankle and foot fractures can cause long-term problems if left untreated, so it’s essential to seek medical advice from a specialist foot and ankle clinic, such as the San Juan Foot and Ankle Center in Montrose and Delta, Colorado.
-Podiatrists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, have many years of experience and considerable expertise in diagnosing and treating foot and ankle fractures.
+Podiatrist Christopher O. Cook, DPM, FACFAS, has many years of experience and considerable expertise in diagnosing and treating foot and ankle fractures.
 If you’ve injured your foot or ankle, have experts assess it to make sure you receive the correct treatment, whatever the cause.
 Call the San Juan Foot and Ankle Center today, or book an appointment online.

 Fractures are breaks in bones, ranging from less serious injuries where small pieces of bone are pulled off to complete shattering of the bone.
 Ankle fractures often happen when ankles roll too far inwards or outwards in much the same way as sprains occur, but treatment methods for fractures are different from sprain treatments, so it’s best to get an early and accurate diagnosis.